Why Accreditation Matters

-- Accreditation is a recognised guarantee of competence
+- A recognised guarantee of capability

-- Accreditation ensures an individual’s/organisation’s competitive advantage
+- Ensures an individual’s/organisation’s competitive advantage

 Benefits of being accredited:

-- It minimises complaints and improves the experience for everyone
+- Improves the experience for everyone

 “I believe my experience is an all too common one when starting out as a trainee Coach.
 I decided to hire a personal life coach, so scouted the local internet for qualiﬁed coaches – one with letters after their name.